Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics: Preliminaries

 \subsection{First order natural bundles}

 A first order natural bundle over $M$ is a smooth vector bundle $E\to M$ associated to the first order frame bundle of $M$ with respect to some representation of $GL(m)$.
-These are exactly the tensor bundles and their subbundles which are described by symmetries: the irreducible ones corresponding to Young tableaux, possibly tensored by a bundle of $p$-densities $|\La^m|^p(T^*M)$ for $p\in \mathbb R$.
+The completely reducible representations give rise to exactly the tensor bundles and their subbundles which are described by symmetries: the irreducible ones corresponding to Young tableaus, possibly tensored by a bundle of $p$-densities $|\La^m|^p(T^*M)$ for $p\in \mathbb R$.
 Examples are trivial bundles, $TM$, $T^*M$, $S^2T^*M$, $\La^kT^*M$, and the bundles following the algebraic symmetries of Riemannian curvatures.
-See \cite{KMS93} for a treatment of natural bundles and \cite{Fulton1997} for a description of Young tableaux.
+See \cite{KMS93} for a treatment of natural bundles and \cite{Fulton1997} for a description of Young tableaus. \emph{In this paper, by a first order natural bundle we shall mean one which is induced by a completely reducible representation; i.e., the tensor bundles and their subbundles described above.}